 Jeb looked at me and said, “Yes, I’m Jeb McComb.
 Thank you for letting me come over.”

 Jeb was the same height and build as Cordell but had curly dark brown hair and puppy dog brown eyes.
 He had a crooked nose that looked like it had been broken several times.
-Jeb wore loose fitting gym shorts and a sleeveless T-shirt that showed off his huge arms.
+Jeb wore loose fitting gym shorts and a sleeveless T-shirt showing off his huge arms.
 He saw me looking him over and he smiled.
 It was kind of a lop-sided grin that brightened his face.
-“Cordell warned me that you would give me the once over.”
+“Cordell warned me you would give me the once over.”

 “Well, I’m gay and I love looking at good looking men!”
-I said smiling at Jeb.
+I said, smiling at Jeb.